-- A maximum of one approved course (up to four credit hours) from non-SPEA study abroad programs will be allowed in eligible SPEA undergraduate minors and certificates. - A maximum of two approved courses (up to eight credit hours) from SPEA abroad programs will be allowed in eligible SPEA undergraduate minors and certificates.
+A maximum of two approved courses (up to eight credit hours) from O'Neill SPEA abroad programs will be allowed in eligible O'Neill undergraduate minors and certificates.

 Transfer Course Policy

 For the Indianapolis campus policies on transferring credits, please go to http://bulletin.iupui.edu/.